-Variable In Java & Types
+Variable In Java

-How to Declare a variable in Java
+How to Declare a Variable in Java?

-we can declare a variable in java by following the below syntax:
+We can declare a variable in Java by following the below syntax:

 Data_type Name_of_Variable = Value;

-package softwaretestingo.java.basics; public class VariableProgram1 { public static void main(String[] args) { /*This example we are see how to declare a variable first and later * we can assign value to those variable */ //Declaring Variables int num; char ch; String str; //Assign the Value to the above variables num=2019; ch='A'; str="SoftwareTestingo"; //Let's Print The Values System.out.println("The Value Of num:-"+num); System.out.println("The Value Of ch:-"+ch); System.out.println("The Value Of str:-"+str); } }
+package softwaretestingo.java.basics; public class VariableProgram1 { public static void main(String[] args) { /*This example we are see how to declare a variable first and later * we can assign value to those variable */ //Declaring Variables int num; char ch; String str; //Assign the Value to the above variables num=2023; ch='A'; str="SoftwareTestingo"; //Let's Print The Values System.out.println("The Value Of num:-"+num); System.out.println("The Value Of ch:-"+ch); System.out.println("The Value Of str:-"+str); } }

 Java Variable Types